qt37t247/HabitatLossGenetics/Malleefowl/README.md

-## Simulation on a case study of malleefowl
+## Simulations on a case study of malleefowl

 The original article for the case study is: